-Your weather: Batten down the hatches New Zealand, strong wind on the way
+Wild weather: Deluge, lightning, thunder as storm surges north to Auckland

 Both Arthur's Pass and Milford Sound received over 100mm in the past 18 hours, while a station at Cropp River had 173mm in the past 24 hours.

-A strong wind warning is in place for Wellington and Marlborough Sounds.
+A strong wind warning is in place for Wellington and the Marlborough Sounds.

 The gusts that reach Auckland could hit 90km/h, while at midday a downpour of heavy rain is expected, James said.